 What is a golden hour?
 It’s the time just before, during and immediately after sunrise and sunset.
 Unfortunately it’s not always an hour and it’s not always golden.
 Depending on the weather you may not get anything exciting at all.
 But I can say this – your odds are 50/50 that you’ll get beautiful colors and less people in your shots if you are shooting at sunrise and at sunset.
 You get zero chance of capturing exciting colors in the middle of the day.

 My personal preference is to capture images early in the morning.
-I’ve found that it’s less crowded and the skies seem to be nicer for sunrise than sunset (your results may be different).
+I’ve found that it’s less crowded and I prefer the look of sunrise more than sunset (your results may be different).
 I also like the peace and quiet of the early morning.
 Here’s a shot of me preparing to capture a sunrise from up in the Shenandoah Mountains:

 I was out the door before 4:00am to arrive at my location before sunrise.
 Along with my photography gear I bring plenty of water, flashlights, extra batteries and a nifty little bear bell (because it is a national park after all).
-It might look bright in the picture above but believe me when I say that it’s super dark when I arrive.
+It might look bright in the picture above but believe me when I say that it’s super dark when I arrive (I was filled in by the pop-up flash in this shot).
 Once I’m set up I just relax and enjoy nature as the sun begins to rise.
 Here’s a look at one of the images I captured just before civil twilight from the above location: